Be inspired with recipes created by chefs.

 Celeriac slaw is the perfect addition to any meal.
 To create the slaw combine celeriac, lemon juice, fresh herbs such as parsley, chives and dill followed by mayonnaise.
 Mix them together – but remember to make sure all the ingredients are well-combined to ensure maximum flavour.

 Herbed mayo is a customer favourite and deserves a place on your menu.
 Discover the perfect combination for your recipes by testing various herb blends in your mayo base.
 Some popular combos include dill and parsley or basil and chives.
 Other herbs worth testing include fennel, oregano, and rosemary – the options are endless!

-Simply choose the ingredient that best compliments your menu offering and combine it with a good quality mayonnaise.
+Simply choose the ingredient that best compliments your menu offering and combine it with a good quality wholesale mayo.
 The new Praise Classic Mayonnaise has been tried and tested by Aussie chefs and is a great versatile base ready for flavour customisations.
 Remember, taste testing is essential so make sure you try a spoonful along the way.

 Mayonnaise is one of those ingredients that can be used across many menu items.
 Whether it is for coleslaw, potato salad or as the final (but most important) ingredient for your lamb sandwich or chicken burger – it’s a great accompaniment for most meals.
 Mayonnaise can also be a chef’s blank canvas – the perfect base ingredient for a sauce pairing that’s spicy, smoky or sweet depending on the use-case and your imagination.

 Many kitchens are failing to use the ingredient staple to its fullest potential, despite having so many fresh and tasty ingredients within arm’s reach.
 So next time you want to add mayo to one of your dishes, take a second to think about how you can enhance its flavour components with ingredients already within your kitchen.